Homebuyer FAQs During Covid-19

 - (800) 370-3848

-Q: Can I still buy a home in Hawaii right now?
+Q: Can I buy a home in Hawaii right now?

 Yes.
 As long as your employment and income have not been negatively impacted in recent months, you can still buy a home in Hawaii.
 Showings are a little more challenging, but the buying process is more or less the same.
 For example, our agents are relying more heavily on virtual showings.
 Signing documents online (a digital versus a “wet” or “ink” signature) is something we’ve encouraged for years and this method has now become the norm everywhere.

-Q: How have the steps to secure financing for a home purchase changed due to the social distancing?
+Q: How have the steps to secure financing for a home purchase changed?

 Interested buyers can follow the normal pre-approval process and qualify for a home loan.
 Please see the Lending FAQ section for more information from the lending experts at Element Mortgage.
 Plan for a 60-day closing period since many lenders continue to work from home.
 In some locations, communications may lag.
 Patience is key since the process may have slowed down a bit.